wuhanstudio/adversarial-driving/README.md

 $ python drive.py model.h5
 ```

-The web page will be available at: http://localhost:9090/

-This simulator was built for Udacity's Self-Driving Car Nanodegree, and it's available [here](https://github.com/udacity/self-driving-car-sim).

-Instruction: Download the zip file, extract it and run the executable file.
+This simulator was built for Udacity's Self-Driving Car Nanodegree, and it's available [here](https://github.com/udacity/self-driving-car-sim) (Download the zip file, extract it and run the executable file).

 Version 1, 12/09/16